Dmytriy99/CityHarmony-Angular/README.md

 # CityHarmony

-CityHarmony allows users to create an accaunt by register, then users can log-in wiith the email and the token provided by GoRest Api (https://gorest.co.in/).
+CityHarmony allows users to create an accaunt by register, then users can log-in wiith the email you input and the token provided by GoRest Api (https://gorest.co.in/).
 Users can create new post and comment, and adding comments to other users's post.They can also create new users and delete them.
+CityHarmony also allows users to do some research of the post by title, and users by name.

-Tou can try the demo here :(https://cityharmony.netlify.app/posts)
+Tou can try the demo here :(https://cityharmony.netlify.app)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.10.